Investigate DNA and RNA to identify relevant biomarkers

 - a very early analysis of the appearance or evolution of the disease,

-- a differential analysis,
+- a differential analysis of gene expression,

 - an informative and accurate analysis,